Efficient Perception, Planning, and Control Algorithm for Vision-Based Automated Vehicles: Experimental setup

 \subsection{Autonomous driving simulation}

-The open-source driving environment TORCS provides sophisticated physics and graphics engines, making it ideal for not only visual processing but also vehicle dynamics research \cite{Wym00}.
-Thus, the ego vehicle controlled by our self-driving framework comprising trained MTUNets and proposed controllers could drive autonomously on unseen TORCS roads [e.g., Track A and B in Fig. 4] to verify the effectiveness of our approach.
-All experiments, including MTUNets training, testing, and driving simulation were conducted on a PC equipped with an INTEL i9-9900K CPU, 64 GB of RAM, and an NVIDIA RTX 2080 Ti GPU.
-The control frequency for the ego vehicle in TORCS was approximately 150 Hz on our computer.
+The open-source driving environment TORCS provides sophisticated physics and graphics engines; it is therefore ideal for not only visual processing but also vehicle dynamics research \cite{Wym00}.
+The ego vehicle controlled by our self-driving framework was driven autonomously on unseen TORCS roads [e.g., Tracks A and B in Fig. 4] to validate the effectiveness of our approach.
+All experiments, including both MTUNet training and testing and driving simulations, were conducted on a PC equipped with an INTEL i9-9900K CPU, 64 GB of RAM, and an NVIDIA RTX 2080 Ti GPU with 4352 CUDA cores and 11 GB of GDDR memory.
+The control frequency for the ego vehicle in TORCS was approximately 150 Hz on this computer.